Minoqi/minoqi-website/src/content/posts/creating-a-dialogue-tool-in-unity.md

 ---
-title: Markdown Extended Features
+title: Creating a Dialogue Tool in Unity
-published: 2024-05-01
+published: 2024-07-11
 description: 'Read more about Markdown features in Fuwari'
 image: ''
 tags: []